frye/readme-generator/GeneratedREADME.md

 # Readme Generator

 ## Description
-This is a Javascript utility to generate README markdown files based on user input.
-Several questions will be asked using the inquirer module, and then the README file is generated using the answers.
-Some sections can be omitted.
+This app allows programmatical generation of readme files based on user input Some sections are optional and user can choose whether to include them or not.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)